 Plant breeding supplies growers with improved cultivars for flavor, sustainability, resiliency and yield.
 My outreach and extension mission is to work with growers to help provide them the seeds that allow them to overcome barriers and to engage the public to highlight the value that plant breeding provides them.

 I am charged with preparing students for the post-genomic era of plant genetics.
 It is a foregone conclusion that this generation will be able to access any genotypic information about the plants in their world.
-It is my role then to help them understand the genetic basis of phenotype, inheritance, diversity, and natural versus synthetic changes of plant DNA in terms that will benefit them in the future as scientists, growers, retailers or consumers.
+It is my role then to help them understand the genetic basis of phenotype, inheritance, diversity, and natural versus synthetic changes of plant DNA in terms that will benefit them in them post graduation in whatever direction their career may take them.

 Awards and Honors